LendBook/lendbook-docs/docs/how-it-works/interest-rates.md

 !!! note "Example (continued from example in [Pools of orders Section](../pools-of-orders))"
     For the ETH/USDC market, Bob had borrowed 8k USDC from the Pool~2000~.

-    For the Pool~2000~, let's calculate the Utilisation Rate and the Interest Rate:
+    For the Pool~2000~, let's calculate the Utilization Rate and the Interest Rate:

     <figure markdown>
       ![Image title](../images/interest-rates-2.png)